feedbacky-project/app/README.md

   [![DiscordInvite][discordBanner]][discordInvite]

   <h3>Contributing</h3>
-  <p>We encourage everyone to contribute, thuss making Feedbacky better with the help of our community.
+  <p>We encourage everyone to contribute, thus making Feedbacky better with the help of our community.
 Follow our <a href="/CONTRIBUTING.md">Contributing guidelines</a> if you are interested!</a></p>
 </div>

 <!--- Donating ---->